SquareFactory/docs.csquare.run/docs/projects/create-a-project.md

 title: Create a project
 ---

-**csquare** is project-based, which means that all your jobs and datasets should be reassembled under project entities.
+:::success Tip

-:::info Datasets can be shared between project.
+Datasets can be shared between projects.
 Click [here](docs/datasets/import-an-existing-dataset-to-a-project.md) to learn more.

 :::

+**csquare** is project-based, which means that all your jobs and datasets should be reassembled under project entities.
+This guide will help you to create a project step-by-step.

-## Step 1: Access the project creation form
+## 1. Access the project creation form

 ### From the hub